sanjeevs/verilog_gen/docs/sst.md

     + generic view:
     + chipX view:
     + emulation view
-    + fpga view
 * Controller Build scripts written by RTL designer.

-  How do we apply MVC for solving our problem ?
+>  How do we apply MVC for solving our problem ?
   + We view the leaf verilog modules as the **model**.
   + The design is the **view** composed from the models.
       Like different views, we have different designs or implementations.